 In 2001 the Quintessence Breastfeeding Challenge started in the Canadian province of British Columbia with 856 babies and their mothers at 26 sites.
-By 2011, there were 4,466 children in 16 countries.
+By 2016 there were over 4,000 children in six countries.
 The Breastfeeding Challenge continues to grow globally as additional people join in.
-Breastfeeding and donor milk-banking need support around the world.
-This year we would like to see the number of participants increase dramatically.
-Do your part, join us- organize a site - big or small!
+There are now more breastfeeding events than there were when the Challenge started so the participation numbers have waxed and waned over the years but the trend has been towards growth.
+This year we would like to see the numbers increase particularly in hospital NICUs.
+Do your part, join us- organize a site big or small!

 Every breastfeeding child counts in the final numbers!

 In most countries a “latch on” event is held to increase public awareness of the importance of breastfeeding.

 The group in the Philippines (Children for Breastfeeding Philippines) who have organized record breaking events wish to educate mothers en masse on the benefits of breastfeeding and create public pressure against milk companies and US officials who move to suppress advocates and the Philippine health officials...

 In France, le GrandTétéé is held to educate families and the public about the myths of breastfeeding - to help women succeed with their goals in feeding their children.

 In New Zealand the promoters refer to low breastfeeding rates and the need to build mothers confidence.